Lugal-PCZ/ShootPoints-Web/README.md

 # Requirements
-shootpoints-web-api is written for Python 3.10 and later.
-Python versions as early as 3.8 may work, but have not been tested.
+shootpoints-web-api is written for Python 3.9 and later.

 ShootPoints-Web’s processing and storage requirements are minimal, and it runs well on Raspberry Pi 2 Model B and better SBCs.